Anemonastrum/Asrock-B560M-HACKINTOSH/README.md

 | Bluetooth | Working |
 | dGPU Display Out | Working |
 | Onboard Display Out | Not Working |

+## Installation

+- Get all the Prerequisite
+- Download the latest EFI release suitable for your MacOS Version want to install
+- Configure the Serial Number, ETC to the config
+- Flash the MacOS image to the flashdrive
+- Mount the flashdrive EFI partition
+- Copy the EFI configuration to the flashdrive EFI partition'
+- Unmount the flashdrive EFI parition
+- Boot the flashdrive and install :)